 People who are hurt tend to think irrationally, and that’s due to anger.
-The same way in which anger clouded our discernment when we said or did the thing that got us into this situation, anger can cloud angry people’s ability to forgive.
+In the same way that anger clouded our discernment when we said or did the thing that got us into this situation, anger can cloud angry people’s ability to forgive.

-While we know we should apologize, it’s not always easy to offer one.
-Doing so opens ourselves up to the possibility of being confronted with anger and resentment by the offended person(s).
+While we know we should apologize, it’s not always easy.
+Doing so opens us up to the possibility of being confronted with anger and resentment by the offended person(s).

 And it’s not always easy for them to accept our apology.
-The person due our apology can wonder whether it’s the truth — that perhaps the words we’re apologizing for are still our true feelings.
+They can wonder whether it’s the truth — perhaps the words we’re apologizing for are still our true feelings.

 The secret ingredient to sincerely offering or accepting an apology is intention.

-When we apologize to someone from our heart — and mean it — we hope they’ll decide with their mind to accept our Mea culpa.
+When we apologize to people from our heart — and mean it — we hope they’ll decide with their mind to accept our mea culpa.

 Not because it’s easy to forgive and forget, not because we necessarily deserve it, but because they’ve intentionally decided to forgive us.

 Besides, not forgiving us hurts them more than it hurts us.
-After we apologize, our life looks and feels pretty much the same, but for the person that doesn’t forgive the sun shines dimly on their days.
-That’s because they view them through the dark lenses of bitterness, anger, and unforgivingness.
+After we apologize, our life looks and feels pretty much the same, but for the person who doesn’t forgive, the sun shines dimly on their days.
+That’s because they see things through the dark lenses of bitterness, anger, and unforgivingness.

 Be kind and compassionate to one another, forgiving each other, just as in Christ God forgave you. ~Ephesians 4:32

-So, what do we say and do to offer a sincere apology intentionally?
-Here are the seven steps of a sincere apology.
+So what do we say and do to offer a sincere apology intentionally?
+Here are the seven steps of how to apologize sincerely.